marcusgia2505/classsExGameInstructions/docs/042_elements.rst

 Special     Characters     Function Example
 =========== ============== ===============
 $$          Multilanguage  Support If you want to provide German and English support, you can write both texts in the same textbox and seperate them by "$$".
-E.g. "Das ist Deutsch$$This is English" displays the German text if the selected language is German and English if it is English. role1.png   Symbol Role 1  Red player symbol |role1| is displayed. role2.png   Symbol Role 2  Green player symbol |role2| is displayed.
+E.g. "Das ist Deutsch$$This is English" displays the German text if the selected language is German and English if it is English. role1.png   Symbol Role 1  Red participant symbol |role1| is displayed. role2.png   Symbol Role 2  Green participant symbol |role2| is displayed.
 $variable;  Variables      Beside normal text, you can also insert variables into the text box.
 If you have defined variables (see element [[Program Code|Program]]), you can have these displayed by inserting the character "$", the variable name followed by ";".
 Make sure not to forget the ";" at the end!
 Variables and normal text can be combined
 =========== ============== ===============